 John Yap is the owner of JAY/TER Records, an international Record Company specialising in recordings of Musical Theatre (and some Opera and personalities of the Stage and Screen) around the World, specifically from Broadway and the West End.
 He also produces all the company’s recordings, starting from 1985.
 John produced the London premiere of the new version of CLOSER THAN EVER at the Jermyn Street Theatre in 2014, directed by the Lyricist himself, Richard Maltby Jr. John has a BA in Graphic Design.

-Review: MASTER HAROLD AND THE BOYS at The Lyttelton Theatre, National Theatre
+Review: MY BRILLIANT FRIEND at The Olivier Theatre, National Theatre

 By John Yap Monday, December 2 2019, 11:42